 Number One, Drive.
-Motivation, energy, WILL, focus, courage.
+Determination, motivation, energy, WILL, focus, courage.
 The opposite of idleness, indolence, can't-be-arsed-ism.
-I suspect that you are born with this are you are not, and that environmental factors merely exacerbate or dullen one's native drive.
+I suspect that you are born with this are you are not, and that environmental factors merely exacerbate or dull one's native drive.
 This is, I am sure, rooted in mammalian hierarchies.
-Who is to become Top Dog must be courageous, self-confident.
+Who is to become Top Dog must be courageous, self-confident, determined.
 Will science identify a gene for Will?
 (If scientists do so, will it be ethical of them to let society know?).
 Successful motivational speakers, successful leaders, ones who can bring about increases in the drive of their workforce (or nation) are in short supply.

 Number Two, Intelligence.
 Smartness.
 Wisdom.
 Awareness.
 Consciousness.
-The child that instinctively understands without having to swot too hard to remember - and possesses the drive to acquire more knowledge while the opportunity is there.
+The child that instinctively understands without having to swot too hard to remember - and possesses the drive to acquire more knowledge, determined to make the most of the opportunity while it is there.
 Intelligence in humans has come to replace the antlers of the stag or the feathers of the peacock.

 Number Three, Luck.
 Being born intelligent and willful.
 Being born rich in a rich country rather than poor in Somalia or Papua New Guinea or Haiti.
 Being in the right place in the right time - a Malcolm Gladwell points out in Outliers.
 Bill Gates, the Beatles, Andrew Carnegie - had they come along just a few years earlier or a few years later, would have not made it so big.
 But then Luck, as Margaret Thatcher pointed out, is an Opportunity Not Missed.